royvanderzon/feature-detection-research/README.md

 ## JS - Api

 With an library you can add extra content to your website.
-It is important that when Javascript is disabled or doesn't work the browser can still give content.
+It is important that when Javascript is disabled or doesn't work the browser can still contains content.
+If there is content in the HTML tag it will be overwritten by JS.
+So in many cases there are empty div's on a page.
+This is perfect for if JS doesn't work!
+So place usefull content in div's.
+Or you could always say: `<p>Please try again, something went wrong..</p>`.

 The maps library uses many different native functions like `navigator`, touchevents and more.
 You never know what's in an library.